What is the goal of the Musician of the Month (MotM) Project Listening Curriculum?

-To plan the year of featured musicians, start with a month-by-month formula of musical styles or categories that are reflective of the U.S. population, which a special emphasis on your own school’s or district’s student population.
+To plan the year of featured musicians, start with a month-by-month formula of musical styles or categories that are reflective of your country’s population, with a special emphasis on your own school’s or district’s student population.
 There should be a balance of styles, genders, and cultures represented.
 If you work in a larger department or district, you may choose to coordinate with your colleagues on this.
 For example, each music teacher could take charge of one month to choose a musician, develop materials, and suggest classroom listening activities for different grade levels.
 This allows everyone to share our expertise, and it also spreads the workload across the whole team.
 The below table shows one possible formula for a sequence of styles and a sample year of featured musicians.
 You can also use our handy Yearly Planning Template.
 To edit the template, you can click File>Make a copy (if you are logged into a Google Account) or download the file and edit it on your own device.

 |Month||Style or category||Musician (sample)|

 |November||European classical||Yo-Yo Ma|